atticuston/Macro-Recorder/README.md

 Duplicate Action

-    What it does: Creates a copy of a selected action (this feature needs to be added based on what you need).
+    What it does: Creates a copy of a selected action.

 Add Custom Action

-    What it does: Lets you add a new action manually (this feature needs to be added based on what you need).
+    What it does: Lets you add a new action manually (probably the most buggy feature in the entire code and NO i'm not gonna fix it).

 Hide Actions